top of page

 #2: Don't stop, no matter what (AKA: The Placeholder Trick).
 The second thing I've discovered is the power of a placeholder.
 So often when writing, even with a detailed outline of my plot and character arcs, I'd struggle with what to name a character or where they'd be meeting or how exactly they would phrase a question or express some emotion.
 So I'd linger on the page, trying to find the perfect words or the right name, or maybe I'd need to research a place or a theory or some other reference in my story.
 It was these things that slowed me down from having a finished story until, during Book Attempt #2, I forced myself to just write through it.
 It may have been garbage or factually inaccurate, but I wrote something, anything, just so I could move along and stop stopping.
 And you know what?
 It worked!
 I started finishing my manuscripts, and all that garbage got tidied up later when I came back for editing.

 These days, I do something similar but instead of putting in garbage, I put in a placeholder.
-I use "TK," which represents "to come" in the publishing/journalism industry, but you can use "XX" or any other two letters that probably won't crop up in an actual word in your novel.
+I use "TK" (often used to represent "to come" in the publishing/journalism industry), but you can use "XX" or any other two letters that probably won't crop up in an actual word in your novel.
 Here are a few example of how I might use it:

 • When I don't know a character's name or haven't decided on some other minor detail, like hair color.